lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 ### Trainable Decoding

 Given a trained language model, [Gu et al (2017)](https://arxiv.org/abs/1702.02429) proposed a **trainable greedy decoding** algorithm to maximize an arbitrary objective for sampling sequences.
 The idea is based on the *noisy, parallel approximate decoding* ([NPAD](https://arxiv.org/abs/1605.03835)).
-NPAD injects unstructured noise into the model hidden states and runs noisy decoding multiple times in paralle to avoid potential degradation.
-To take a step further, trainable greedy decoding replaces the unstructed noise with a learnable random variable, predicted by a RL agent that takes the previous hidden state, the previous decoded token and the context as input.
+NPAD injects unstructured noise into the model hidden states and runs noisy decoding multiple times in parallel to avoid potential degradation.
+To take a step further, trainable greedy decoding replaces the unstructured noise with a learnable random variable, predicted by a RL agent that takes the previous hidden state, the previous decoded token and the context as input.
 In other words, the decoding algorithm learns a RL actor to manipulate the model hidden states for better outcomes.

 ## Smart Prompt Design